MinhThuanPhung/Brazilian-Olist-ECommerce-store-Sales-trend-and-customer-behavior-analysis/README.md

 Depending table above,

 - I can see that product_weight = 0 in some orders, we need to replace this value by meadian
-- if handling time < 0 , replace by median
+- replace delivery time, estimated_delivery with 0 value by median